Immerse yourself in the culture and countryside of Okayama, Japan

 Beschreibung

-We live in a nice village in Okayama prefecture.
-There is a 100-year-old house with tatami floor, kotatsu (Japanese table with heating underneath), and a beautiful view, as you open the traditional doors of the house.
-There is also a bamboo forest that provide an opportunity to discover the beauty of the Japanese countryside.
+We live in a lovely village in Okayama Prefecture.
+There is a 100-year-old traditional Japanese house with tatami floors and a kotatsu (a heated table), and when you open the sliding doors, you can enjoy a beautiful view.
+There is also a bamboo forest, offering a great opportunity to experience the charm of the Japanese countryside.

-Hours expected ;3 hours a day, 5 days a week
+Regular schedule: about 3 hours a day, 5 days a week.

 • Arten von Hilfe und Lernmöglichkeiten